A Markovian growth dynamics on rooted binary trees evolving according to the Gompertz curve: Introduction

 \section{Introduction}

-Growth and replicative senescence are very often connected.
-In cultured cells growth is not observed indefinitely, the division rate slows down and ultimately ceases \cite{Hayflick}.
-A cell clock mechanism based on the shortening of the replica with respect to the DNA template has been proposed in 1970s and was called marginotomy of DNA \cite{Olovnikov}.
-There are significant evidences that telomere act as a molecular counting device that regulates the number of cell divisions and limits further division after a critic length is achieved \cite{Harley}.
-Replicative senescence of cultured cells is mainly imputed to telomere shortening, which is a mitosis-dependent process~\cite{Allsopp}.
-Age dependent telomere shortening is also observed in adult somatic cells~\cite{Shiels}

-Telomerase synthesizes human hexameric repeats (TTAGGG) onto telomeric ends.
-This is the main mechanism to overcome telomeric losses of each cell division \cite{Shay}.
-Telomere elongation independent of telomerase activity has been described in yeasts \cite{Lundblad} but it is not yet documented in animals.
-Telomerase is present in human embryonic tissues, is not detected in most adult tissues, but is up regulated or reactivated in most of human cancers \cite{Shay}.
-Telomerase activity correlated significantly with the Ki-67-expression (a marker of proliferative activity) both in neoplasia \cite{Ikeda, Shiratsuchi, Mokbel} and non-cancer cells \cite{Valenti, Leri}.
-It is interesting to note that expression of Ki-67 is routinely used in clinical oncology to access tumor aggressiveness.

-A transgenic mouse model (E$\mu$-myc) of Burkitt's lymphoma demonstrates that short telomere combined with telomerase inactivity suppress tumorigenesis and this phenomenon is also observed when apoptosis is inactivated, indicating that short telomere negatively affect cellular proliferation~\cite{Feldser}.
-So, telomere driven replicative senescence may be an anti-oncogenic mechanism, preventing replicative errors on the DNA to accumulate indefinitely~\cite{Shin}.

-A very simple discrete-time stochastic model of telomere regulated growth has been proposed in \cite{Portugal}.
-Computer simulation of that model produced growth curves strikingly similar to Gompertzian growth.
-Gompertz model was originally proposed as an actuarial curve~\cite{Gompertz} to model mortality of an aging population.
-In fact, this approach still has applications in current survival analysis \cite{Bender, Coe, Hallén}.
-One century after its creation, the model surpassed its original realm and was proposed as a biological growth curve \cite{Wright,Winsor}.
-Since then, this function has been successfully used for modelling animal growth~\cite {Laird1, Laird2, Begall} and regeneration \cite{Baranowitz, Wallenstein}.
-Moreover, since the pioneering work of Laird~\cite {Laird3}, Gompertz curve has been successfully used to model tumor growth~\cite{Norton1, Norton2, Sullivan, Castorina, Castro, Chignola, Bassukas}.
+Gompertz model was originally proposed as an actuarial curve~\cite{Gompertz} to model mortality of an aging population, and this approach still has applications in current survival analysis \cite{Coe}.
+One century after its creation, the model surpassed its original realm and was used as a biological growth curve \cite{Wright, Winsor}.
+Since then, this function has successfully described animal growth~\cite {Laird1}, regeneration \cite{Wallenstein}, and tumor growth after the pioneering work of Laird~\cite {Laird3}.

-The astonishing fact is not only that Gompertz model fits successfully in many cases of biological growth, but that it's biological foundation is still not fully understood.
-Several attempts were made in order to derive the biological explanation of Gompertzian growth model.
-Some efforts came from the use of allometric relationships and power-law equation \cite{Savageau}, cell kinetics that employs quiescence of cells \cite{Gyllenberg, Kozusko}, or maturity velocities over the cell population \cite{Murray} and entropy-based mechanism with thermodynamic characteristics \cite{Ling}.
+The astonishing fact is not only that Gompertz model fits successfully in many cases of biological growth, but mainly that its biological foundation is still not fully understood and that the Gompertz curve has not yet been derived as the scaling limit of some microscopic dynamics.